iandennismiller/gthnk/Readme.rst

 Cloud Sync
 ^^^^^^^^^^

-You can sync gthnk to multiple devices using a cloud file system like Dropbox or Seafile.
+You can sync Gthnk to multiple devices using a cloud file system like Dropbox or Seafile.
 Use the ``docker run -v`` flag to point to your cloud storage: ``-v ${PATH_TO_CLOUD}/gthnk:/home/gthnk/cloud-storage``

 A complete example using Dropbox could look like: